abuiles/ember-101/hands-on.md

  "picnic": "https://github.com/picnicss/picnic.git"
 ~~~~~~~~

-Next run **bower install** and after it is done, we'll find the picnic assets under
+Next run **bower install**.
+Once it is finished, we'll find the picnic assets under
 **bower_components/picnic/**.

 The fact that they are there doesn't mean that they'll be included in
-our assets, we still need to tell **ember-cli** that we want to
+our assets.
+We still need to tell **ember-cli** that we want to
-**import** those assets into our application, to do so, we need to add
+**import** those assets into our application.
+To do so, we need to add
 the following line to our Brocfile.js before **module.exports =
 app.toTree();**